The Solution¤

 Creating a complete sorting system¤

-The end goal is creating a complete sorting system from all waste types to pure, clean fractions made for recycling.
+The end goal is: all waste types -> pure, clean fractions.
 But why doesn't such a system already exists?
 What is needed to create such a system?

 Generally you can choose two different paths when building a complete sorting system: